lokeshwaran100/ditty/README.md

 Decentralized chit funds aka kitty application build on Solana blockchain

-A decentralized chit fund application built on Solana blockchain is a type of financial application that allows users to create and manage chit funds in a trustless and secure manner.
+A Decentralized chit fund application built on Solana blockchain is a type of financial application that allows users to create and manage chit funds in a trustless and secure manner.
 Chit funds are a type of informal savings scheme that is popular in many developing countries.
 In a chit fund, each member contributes a fixed amount of money on a regular basis.
 The total amount of money collected is then distributed to one member of the group, who is selected through a lottery or auction.

 Decentralized chit fund applications use blockchain technology to store and manage the data associated with the chit fund.
 This means that the data is transparent and tamper-proof.
 It also means that the chit fund can operate without the need for a central authority.